ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 ## overloaded virtual function

-[Discussion of GCC -Woverloaded-virtual option](https://gcc.gnu.org/ml/gcc/1999-02n/msg00180.html) Compiler is unable to tell "I am creating a new virtual function" from "I am overriding a virtual function from my baseclass".
+[Discussion of GCC -Woverloaded-virtual option](https://gcc.gnu.org/ml/gcc/1999-02n/msg00180.html) introduce this issue.
+Compiler is unable to tell "I am creating a new virtual function" from "I am overriding a virtual function from my baseclass".
 So GCC adds this option to detect potential errors.
-But I think the option is not a good idea, especially when c++11 introduce a new key word *override* to explicitly tell compiler to override existing virtual function or create new virtual function.
+But I think the option is not a good idea, especially when c++11 introduce a new key word *override* to explicitly tell compiler whether it wants to override existing virtual function or create new virtual function.
 For quick reference, I list some frequently used GCC compile options here.
-More compile options please read gcc manual.
+More compiler options please refer gcc manual.

 - Werror, Treat all warnings as errors.
 - Wall,
 - Wextra,
-- Wl,option, pass options to linker, *option* is linker's option.
+- Wl,option, pass options to linker, *option* is linker option.
+- g3, include macro infomation into built binary.

 ## const reference

 Under what condition is this type useful?
 What problems will it cause?
-When user-defined complex type used as an input parameter, it's a good choice.
-It's  highly recommanded in google's c++ code style.
+When user-defined complex type used as an input parameter, it is a good choice and  highly recommanded in google c++ code style.
-But used as a data holder is a very bad idea.
-It almost have no flexibility.
+It is a very bad idea when used as a data holder It almost have no flexibility.
 For example, following design is impossible for reference type.
-Sometimes it is a very efficient design.
 In this case, const pointer type is good choice.

 ```
 struct Holder